Morteza3123/lease-agreement/README.md

 # lease-agreement
-hi and thanks other to help me to wrhite this smart contract
+hi and thanks other to help me to write this smart contract